-Knights of Pen & Paper for iPhone review: a funny, self-aware roleplaying game
+Knights of Pen & Paper full review

 Knights of Pen & Paper is a retro RPG for the iPhone that puts you in control of the dungeon master as well as the players.